FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Method: FLEX-MoE

 Each communication round $t$ ($t \ge 1$) proceeds through four phases, assuming the server has initialized $\{\theta_e^{0}\}_{e=1}^E$ and collected client capacities $\{k_c\}_{c=1}^{C}$.
 Only Steps 1 and 4 run on the server, while Steps 2 and 3 run on the client:

-\begin{enumerate} \item \textbf{Step 1: Server-side expert assignment.} At the beginning of round $t$, by using the client feedback (such as model accuracies received from all clients at the end of the previous round $(t-1)$ and the knowledge of the assignment $\mathcal{A}_c^{(t-1)}$ made in that previous round), the server computes a table of client-expert quality scores (detailed in the next section, using data in round $(t-1)$), and employs an optimization-based assignment algorithm to determine the specific subset of expert indices $\calA_c^{(t)} \subseteq \{1, ..., E\}$ for each participating client $c$ for the current round $t$, ensuring $|\calA_c^{(t)}| = k_c$.
+\begin{enumerate} \item \textbf{Step 1: Server-side expert assignment.} At the beginning of round $t$, using client feedback (such as model accuracies received from all clients at the end of the previous round $(t-1)$ and the prior assignment $\mathcal{A}_c^{(t-1)}$ made in that round), the server computes a table of client-expert quality scores (detailed in Section \ref{sec:client_expert_matrix}) and employs an optimization-based assignment algorithm to determine the subset of expert indices $\calA_c^{(t)} \subseteq \{1, ..., E\}$ for each participating client $c$ for round $t$, ensuring $|\calA_c^{(t)}| = k_c$.